-The coordinates of survey control marks held in national, state, and territory registries are the result of a series of least squares adjustments based on measurements from episodic campaigns.
+The coordinates of survey control marks held in national, state, and territory registries are the result of least squares adjustment of terrestrial and GNSS measurements collected over many years.
 Experience has shown that the longer time series observations at CORS provide greater measurement accuracies than the adjusted measurements that provide coordinates on survey control marks.
-As a result there may be apparent differences between the datum as realised by CORS and the datum as realised by survey control marks in the vicinity of the CORS.
+As a result there may be differences in coordinates as realised by CORS and by survey control marks in the vicinity of the CORS.